Why is receipt management important for business owners?

 How long should you keep your business receipts?

 The time you must keep supporting documentation for your tax return depends on your business type and tax requirements.
-The IRS mandates keeping records until the period of limitations—the period you can adjust your return to claim a refund or a credit—has expired.
+The IRS mandates simple record keeping until the period of limitations—the period you can adjust your return to claim a refund or a credit—has expired.

 Practically speaking, the IRS provides the following key takeaways: